LJPZebra/OLU/1P_Multicolor_System.md

-# The Multicolor One-Photon Light-Sheet Design
+# The Multicolor One-Photon Light Sheet Design

 This comprehensive guide provides detailed instructions on building the one-photon light-sheet system.
 Whether your ultimate goal is to construct the two-photon system or utilize the one-photon configuration, we highly recommend starting with the installation of the one-photon system.
 This sequential approach allows you to gain a solid foundation and a better understanding of the system's components and functionality, which will facilitate a smoother transition to the advanced two-photon configuration if desired.